Black Box Meta-Learning Intrinsic Rewards: Conclusions

 \subsection{Evaluation Methodology}

-During evaluation, the intrinsic reward function was used deterministically by considering the mean of the output Gaussian.
-In some experiments, making the policy deterministic after in-task training was also found to be beneficial.

-The metric used for evaluation is the percentage of episodes in which the agent succeeded (reached a goal configuration).
+During evaluation, the intrinsic reward function is used deterministically by considering the mean of the output Gaussian.
+In some experiments, making the policy deterministic after in-task training is also found to be beneficial.
+The metric used for evaluation is the percentage of episodes in which the agent succeeded (i.e., reached a goal configuration).

-The values reported in the results section for each algorithm are the average performance obtained from different instances of the method (each trained from scratch with a different seed), along with the standard deviation.
+The values reported for each algorithm in the results section are the average performance obtained from different instances of the method (each trained from scratch with a different seed) along with the corresponding standard deviation.
 For each benchmark, a given seed determines the set of parametric variations used.
-Five seeds were used for methods that utilize extrinsic rewards, and three for the meta-learning methods; larger numbers were not used due to the high computational demands of meta-RL algorithms and compute constraints.
+Five seeds were used for methods that utilize extrinsic rewards to train the policy, and three for those that use a meta-learned signal; larger numbers were not used due to the high computational demands of meta-RL algorithms and compute constraints.

 Furthermore, for each seed, the method's performance on a given set of tasks (train or test set) was obtained as the average performance over multiple evaluation runs.
 This was done by running the method on each task of the set 10 independent times and averaging the performance across all these runs.
-For example, for the ML10 evaluation set, which has 5 different problem classes, each with 50 parametric variations, a total of 2500 runs were considered to obtain the performance of each seed.
+For example, for the ML10 evaluation set, which has 5 different problem classes, each with 50 parametric variations, a total of 2,500 runs were considered to obtain the performance of each seed.
 Each run trains a randomly initialized policy on a task for 4,000 steps.